About the List

 Indian

-The only Indian restaurants I’ve been to where in London.
+The only Indian restaurants I’ve been to were in London.
 However, I hear Saffron Indian Bistro is one of the better ones locally: Tucson on N. Oracle.

 Italian